The Dean

 Kimberly Jacob Arriola first arrived at Emory University in the Fall of 1998 as a student in the Rollins School of Public Health, after earning her doctorate in social psychology from Northeastern University.

-In 2001, she earned her master of public health (MPH) in epidemiology.
-While still in her MPH program, Arriola was invited to join the faculty in the Department of Behavioral, Social, and Health Education Sciences also at Rollins.
+In 2001, she earned her Master of Public Health (MPH) in epidemiology.
+While still in her MPH program, Arriola was invited to join the faculty in the Department of Behavioral, Social, and Health Education Sciences also at Rollins in a non-tenure track faculty appointment.
+She subsequently accepted a tenure-track position in the same department following a national search.
 In 2010, she was named Director of Graduate Studies for the same department.
 She was appointed Associate Dean for Academic Affairs at Rollins in 2016 and was named Charles Howard Candler Professor and Executive Associate Dean for Academic Affairs in 2018.

 LGS Leadership

 Diversity and inclusion are foundational to LGS’s mission.
-Laney is committed to building a culture of inclusive excellence and pursuing strategic partnerships to diversify our applicant pool, enhance selection and recruitment processes, and support the retention and success of diverse students.
+Under Arriola’s leadership, LGS remains committed to building a culture of inclusive excellence and pursuing strategic partnerships to diversify our applicant pool, enhance selection and recruitment processes, and support the retention and success of diverse students.

 Research